weinzbw/EECS-581-Final-Project/accounting.md

 * Created savedata for tasks, needs further improvement.
 Addded connections from mainscreen to front room, still a problem connecting front to tasks

+11/7/24 - 2.5h

+* Worked more on savedata and connecting screens, still does not save items properly

 ---

 Del Endecott